-For any supply chain organization, the most critical task in to maintain an effective communication between manufacturers, suppliers, transportation agencies and customers, yet most of its tasks are usually handled manually.
+For any supply chain organization, the most critical task is to maintain effective communication between manufacturers, suppliers, transportation agencies and customers.
+Yet, most of its tasks are usually handled manually.
 Now with RPA, businesses can easily automate this entire communication process.
-This not only frees human resources but reduce human errors as well.
+This not only frees human resources but reduces human errors as well.

-RPA also helps to automate email replies when an order has been requested, dispatched, struck midway, delayed or received.
-This ensures that all the parties involved in the supply chain get real-time notifications.
+RPA also helps to automate email replies when an order has been requested, dispatched, struck midway, delayed, or received.
+This ensures that all the parties involved in supply chain gets real-time notifications.
 Moreover, bots can also read emails received, recognize the context of the content and perform actions upon it.
 This process helps to reduce the human intervention required for answering queries.

 Optimizing the agility for third-party logistics (3PL) organizations using RPA